-

 Nancy Remler, Janel Smith, Heather Scott, and Nikki Cannon-Rech

 KEYS To Teaching Success is an open textbook aligning with the ten standards required for teacher certification in Georgia.
 This project composed, published and piloted two chapters of the textbook, which aligned with Standards 9 (Professionalism) and 10 (Communication).
 This original work was published in the LibGuides system and was piloted during Fall, 2022.
+In 2024, a Continuous Improvement Grant project added text and activities supporting Standards 1 and 7.

 -